ForgeFlow/ras/README.md

    *For other possible network configurations, see https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md

-9. Add the country code too (to choose the correct frequency bands), as follows:
+9. Add the country code too (to choose the correct frequency bands), as follows (you can find yours at [Country Codes List](http://www.nationsonline.org/oneworld/country_code_list.htm) - ISO ALPHA-2 Code):

-       country=ES
+       country=XX

 10. Go to etc/network/ and open the "interfaces" file.